|

 - Notification area

-- On the Task bar, the area at the right which holds the clock and icons for other background applications.
+- On the Taskbar, the area at the right which holds the clock and icons for other background applications.

-Formerly known as the Tray.
+Also known as the Tray.

 - OK button